move-smartpay/omnikassa-dotnet-sdk/README.md

 This makes cross-platform development easier, as the test containers can be run from any platform, as long as the Docker engine uses the appropriate platform (Linux or Windows) for the container.

+As volume mapping generally doesn't work cross-platform, you should use a 'matching' platform for development.
+For testing only the Docker engine platform is relevant.
+Linux containers can run on any platform, Windows containers can only run on Windows.

 ### Running the tests

 To run the tests, you can use the following command: